conda/conda-dot-org/README.md

 ### Using Docker
 To use this application on your local machine, you need to have Docker installed.
 Docker is a platform for building, shipping, and running applications in containers.

-Once you have Docker installed, navigate to the `root` folder of the application and run the command docker compose up.
+Once you have Docker installed, navigate to the `root` folder of the application and run the command `docker compose up`.
 This command will install all the necessary dependencies and start the development server at `localhost:3000`.

 Note that if you're running Docker on Windows, you may need to use `docker-compose` instead of `docker compose`.